Unified Framework for Identity and Imagined Action Recognition from EEG patterns: Experiments

-All these experiments were run with a temporal window spanning 0.5 seconds.
-Figure~\ref{fig:subsets_results} presents a visualization of the decline in performance that results from reducing the number of electrodes, starting from the total 64 in the ``Full'' configuration.
-A good compromise between number of electrodes and accuracy of both tasks, appears to be the EEGlass 4 configuration, achievable with a smart headband or hat.
-When tested for user verification, this particular configuration yields an Equal Error Rate of 21.89\% for the Gesture-Dependent/Known-User experiment, and 27.63\% for the Gesture-Independent/Unknown-User experiment, thus one to two orders of magnitude higher than the 64-electrode configuration.
-This decline in performance suggests that the electrodes-subset configuration is not ideal for user identification, but further investigation is left for future works.
+All these experiments were re-trained and run with a temporal window spanning 0.5 seconds.
+Figure~\ref{fig:subsets_results} presents a visualization of the decline in performance that results from reducing the number of electrodes, starting from the total of 64 in the ``Full'' configuration.
+A good compromise between the number of electrodes and the accuracy of both tasks, appears to be the EEGlass 4 configuration, achievable with a smart headband or hat.
+When tested for user verification, this particular configuration yields an EER of 21.89\% for the GD-KU experiment, and 27.63\% for the GI-UU experiment, thus one to two orders of magnitude higher than the full 64-electrode configuration.
+This decline in performance suggests that the electrodes-subset configuration is not ideal for user identification, but further investigation is left for future work.